onielrosario/Live-Streaming-App/README.md

 - I chose UICollectionView over UITableView to display the list of videos because there is more freedom in designing UICollectionViewCells, control the separation insets and sizes.
-- Brainstorming the flow was not very difficult taking in cosideration the functionalities are minimal within the application.
+- Brainstorming the flow was not very difficult taking in cosideration the functionalities are minimal within the application. but implementing the ViewModel architecture took me some time to understand.
-- playback control was very challenging, I started building my own playback control from scratch and this is what took me few day to grasp and implement.
-Later on i learned iOS provide default custom playback controls and this made this project su much more easier to complete.
+- Playback control was very challenging, I started building my own playback control from scratch and this is what took me few day to grasp and implement.
+Later on i learned iOS provide default custom playback controls and this made this project easier to complete.

 ## List of features I could improve:
 - Custom designs for launch page